NC State football commitments in action — Week 12

 Oct.
 25 — American Heritage 42, Fort Lauderdale St. Thomas Aquinas 38

+Last Game: Abraham had eight tackles, one tackle for loss and one sack in a 40-7 win over Jensen Beach (Fla.)
+High to improve to 8-2.

-Season Stats: Abraham has 55 tackles, four sacks and 11 tackles for loss.
+Season Stats: Abraham has 63 tackles, five sacks and 12 tackles for loss.

 Forest Hills High: